Father's Day: Algeria

 In Algeria, the third Sunday in June is the dedicated day to celebrate the Father's Day.

-Egypt

-In Egypt, Father's Day is celebrated on 21 June of every year.

 Kenya

 In Kenya, Father's Day is celebrated on the third Sunday of June and is not a public holiday.

 Morocco

 In Morocco, the third Sunday in June is the dedicated day to celebrate the Father's Day.

 Mozambique

 In Mozambique, Father's Day is observed on 19 March every year.

 Nigeria

 In Nigeria, the third Sunday in June is the dedicated day to celebrate Father's Day.

 Seychelles

 In Seychelles, Father's Day is celebrated on 16 June and is not a public holiday.

 South Africa

 In South Africa, Father's Day is celebrated on the third Sunday of June.
 It is not a public holiday.

 South Sudan

 In South Sudan, Father's Day is celebrated on the last Monday of August.
 President Salva Kiir Mayardit proclaimed it before 27 August 2012.
 First celebrated on 27 August 2012, Father's Day was not celebrated in South Sudan in 2011 (due to the country's independence).